usnistgov/Metrology/Reaper/README.md

 When a profile or incognito mode boundary is crossed, Reaper may be unable to determine the URL associated with a process.
-In that case, the URL will not appear in the log, and whitelisting the hostname will not work.
+In that case, the URL will not appear in the log, and no-kill listing the hostname will not work.

 Other Known Problems